-I don’t know if you’ve noticed but I kinda like list posts, don’t I?
+I don’t know if you’ve noticed, but I kinda like list posts, don’t I?
 Well, you bet your bottoms I do!
-This time it will be a little different because I want to show you guys some of my favorite travel photos from Kerala which yours truly took while I was taking part of Kerala Blog Express on a trip of a lifetime!
+This time it will be a little different because I want to show you guys some of my favorite travel photos from Kerala which yours truly took while I was taking part in Kerala Blog Express on a trip of a lifetime!

 Anyways, I remember sometime early this year when I randomly signed up for a possible press trip to India with little expectation in mind only to be blown away by surprise one ordinary day at work with an email stating I was shortlisted for Kerala Blog Express.

 Clearly, I was overwhelmed and ecstatic but nervous at the same time.
 At that time, I couldn’t believe I’m heading back to explore Asia with a bunch of strangers on a bus for two weeks around Kerala.
 I mean, it sounded crazy then, it still sounds crazy now!
 I still can’t believe to this day how 29 strangers got along so well, and we’re all still in contact till now – how great is that!?

 With all honesty, Kerala and each corner of the country is one of the world’s greatest marvels, everywhere you look, there’s always something fascinating to see.
 Not only she’s a beauty, but I also admire its locals and their communities, I never felt so welcome prior to my visit, and never I thought I’ll experience such hospitality.

 That said, I won’t deny the fact how much I long to visit once again.
 Next time, I’ll certainly stay longer and perhaps visit Goa when I go back!
 With no further blabbing, please see the beauty of Kerala through my photographs and be the judge yourself (not my skills, but the place rather!)

 If you want to visit India, you can check out our guide on how to apply for an Indian e-Tourist Visa to help you get your dream trip to this beautiful country!